 Close by is Stanton Causeway, a scheduled Ancient Monument, and Swarkestone Bridge where on 5 December 1745 Bonnie Prince Charlie abandoned his march on London and turned back to Scotland.

-The bridge and causeway still carry the busy A514 traffic over the river Trent between the city of Derby and the South Derbyshire administrative centre of Swadlincote.
+The bridge and causeway still carry the busy A514 traffic over the river Trent and flood plain between the city of Derby and the South Derbyshire administrative centre of Swadlincote.

 Just 5 miles upstream from Swarkestone is Repton, capital of the ancient kingdom of Mercia and site of the mausoleum of the Mercian Kings, located under the 10th Century parish church of St. Wystans.